c-blake/bu/doc/vip.md

 [`pick`](https://github.com/mptre/pick), but it had like 11 problems.
-It did the same kind of key1.\*key2 match as fzf (just too fuzzy for me), took over my whole terminal like less, didn't do colors, didn't have a case-(in)sensitive toggle, didn't report match or total counts, show its labels, or have a help screen.
-Utf8 edits didn't work in my `st` terminal and it had a score function I couldn't reason about in the heat of a search, and did a poll system call every 50 items which seemed excessive.
+It did the same kind of key1.\*key2 match as fzf (just too fuzzy for me), took over my whole terminal like less, didn't do colors, didn't have a case-(in)sensitive toggle, didn't report match or total counts, show its labels, have a help screen have `less`-like pipe back pressure (like percol) or less-like FG-EOF tools.
+Utf8 edits didn't work in my `st` terminal and it also had a score function I found hard to reason about in the heat of a search, and did a poll system call every 50 items which seemed excessive.

-Enough seemed wrong/missing/not what I wanted that rather than patch the C, I re-wrote the whole thing in Nim (only 302 lines + 10 screen, 14 CLI help), calling out to [`cligen`](https://github.com/c-blake/cligen) for some rich text stuff and then added/amended all that stuff to make `vip`.
-So, now I have a tool about 1% `fzf` scale with functionality more tuned to my wants (i.e. >100% of my needs).
+Enough seemed wrong/missing/not what I wanted that rather than patch the C, I re-wrote the whole thing in Nim (only 500 lines or so), calling out to [`cligen`](https://github.com/c-blake/cligen) for some rich text stuff and then added/amended all that stuff to make `vip`.
+So, now I have a tool about 2% `fzf` scale with functionality more tuned to my wants (>100% of my needs).
 I am still thinking about best UI designs here (see Future Work), but this seems a more useful platform for experiments.

 # Usage